fruitTheory/M6502/README.md

-# fTnes
+# fTNES

 Currently a 6502 microprocessor but working on PPU
-to emulate a Nintendo Entertainment System(NES), written in C
+to emulate Nintendo Entertainment System(NES), written in C

 ## Features